 Somewhere lost in the prehistory of mathematics, someone had a brilliant idea.
-They realized that there are logical relationships among the known facts assuming a range of possibilities axioms and theorems of geometry.
+They realized that there are logical relationships among the known facts of geometry.
 Some follow from others by logic alone.
 Might it not be possible to choose a few, relatively clear observations as basic, and derive all the others by logic?
 The starting truths are accepted as axioms, while their consequences are called theorems.
 Since the axioms are supposed to be obviously true, and since the methods of proof are logically valid, we can be sure the theorems are true as well.